mrmartin/mrmartin.github.io/_posts/2017-06-12-matching-paintings-for-style-transfer.markdown

 [And here are the results!](http://www.fit.vutbr.cz/~kolarmartin/mine/full_table.html)

 Depending on your expectations, you may agree that most of the results also aren't great.
 It will be interesting to explore this topic further.

+edit: I've set up my online photo albums on google photos.
+No cost, no limit, smart browsing.
+[Like this](https://goo.gl/photos/nMcuK4KZWNzJrHWs6)